draber/what-type-is-it/README.md

 ```

 ### getType()
-`getType()` returns a string such as `null` and `undefined`, `Function`, `String`, etc. These values are case sensitive and mostly correspond to the constructor names.
+`getType()` returns a string such as `Null`, `Undefined`, `Function`, `String`, etc. These values are case sensitive and mostly correspond to the constructor names.
 In other words, the function doesn't just return `object` for most types but is as precise as possible.

 ```javascript
 // the detector always returns a string